-I submit that the Working Group should not recommend increases in tobacco excise or alcohol excise and should recommend that the Government avoid implementing a sugar tax unless it can be objectively shown as being effective in combatting obesity.
+I submit that the Government avoid implementing a sugar tax unless it can be objectively shown as being effective in combatting obesity.

 Beyond the points made above, I endorse the broader submission made by the New Zealand Taxpayers' Union in reply to the Working Group's Interim Report.